Kowlooncen/Kowlooncen.github/content/authors/admin/_index.md

     date_end: 2025-07-01
     summary: |
       Courses included:
-      - Applied problems of system analysis: problems of biomathematics
+      - Biomathematics
-      - Applied problems of system analysis: mathematical models of the environment
+      - Mathematical Models of the Environment
-      - Applied problems of system analysis: economic models
+      - Economic Models
-      - Stabilization theory
+      - Stabilization Theory
-      - Additional chapters on dynamic programming and control processes
+      - Dynamic Programming and Control Processes
-      - Elements of financial mathematics
+      - Elements of Financial Mathematics
-      - Economic models on networks
+      - Economic Models on Networks
-      - Generalized functions and tasks
+      - Generalized Functions and Tasks
-      - Variational principles of natural science
+      - Variational Principles of Natural Science
-      - Modeling and management of traffic flows
+      - Modeling and Management of Traffic Flows
-      - Modeling and control of manipulation robots
+      - Modeling and Control of Manipulation Robots
+      - Machine Learning
+      - Deep Learning

   - area:  BSc in Mathematics and Informatics
     institution: Lomonosov Moscow State University